mycozycloud/cozy-emails-old/README.md

 Cozy Mails is suited to be deployed on the Cozy platform.
 Cozy is the personal server for everyone.
 It allows you to install your every day web applications easily on your server, a single place you control.
-This means you can manage efficiently your data while protecting your privacy.
+This means you can manage efficiently your data while protecting your privacy without technical skills.

 More informations and hosting services on: http://www.mycozycloud.com